sabitha-saravanan/M2-EmbSys/Report/1_Requirements/Readme.md

 ii) Voice control systems that run on mobile devices still require you to press a button on your device before you can issue a command.

 ## OPPURTUNITIES
-i) Home automation allows us to control hosehold electrical applicances like light,door,fan,AC etc.
+i) Home automation allows us to control hosehold electrical applicances like light, door, fan, AC etc.

 ii)It also provides home security and emergency system to be activated.